 We now describe the two- and three-particle quantization conditions.
 In the two-particle case, this is the well-established Lüscher formalism~\cite{LUSCHER1991531}.
 In the $S$-wave only limit, the two-particle spectrum is given by solutions of the following equation

-Here $\mathcal Z_{00}^{\bm P}$ is the Lüscher zeta function in the moving frame, the Lorentz boost factor ${\gamma=E_2( \bm{P})/E_{CM}}$ is defined in terms of center of mass energy $E^2_\text{CM}=E^2_2(\bm{P})-{\bm{P}}^2$, and the relative momentum is given by ${q^*}^2 = E_{CM}^2/4-M_0^2 $.
-The right-hand side of Eq.~(\ref{eq:luescher_qc}) can be computed from the spectrum at a finite volume while the left hand-side is related to the scattering amplitude in the infinite volume.
-Note that all the data quoted in this paper are in the zero-momentum frame, $\gamma=1$, and we only consider the trivial irreducible representation $A_1$ of the octahedral group.
+Here $\mathcal Z_{00}^{\bm P}$ is the Lüscher zeta function in the moving frame, the Lorentz boost factor ${\gamma=E_2( \bm{P})/E_{CM}}$ is defined in terms of center of mass energy $E^2_\text{CM}=E^2_2(\bm{P})-{\bm{P}}^2$ with $\bm P$ the total momentum of the system, while the relative momentum of the two particles is given by ${q^*}^2 = E_{CM}^2/4-M_0^2$.
+The right-hand side of Eq.~(\ref{eq:luescher_qc}) can be computed from the spectrum at a finite volume while the left-hand side is related to the scattering amplitude in the infinite volume.
+All the data quoted in this paper are in the $\bm P=0$ frame, $\gamma=1$, and we only consider the trivial irreducible representation $A_1$ of the octahedral group.

-As mentioned above, we utilise both the RFT and the FVU approach in the three-particle sector.
+As mentioned above, we utilize both the RFT and the FVU approach in the three-particle sector.
 The RFT and FVU approaches have been shown to be formally equivalent, and a non-trivial integral-equation-type relation between the three-particle interaction parameters has been established~\cite{Blanton:2020jnm, Brett:2021wyd,Jackura:2022gib}.
-All approaches use a scheme-dependent quantities to parametrize three-body effects: $\mathcal K_\text{df,3}$ for RFT and $C$ for FVU.
-In the following, we recap both approaches in the case of three identical scalars, and no two-to-three processes.
+All approaches use scheme-dependent quantities to parametrize three-body effects: $\mathcal K_\text{df,3}$ for RFT and $C$ for FVU.
+The schemes differ, for example, due to different implementations of the spectator-momentum cutoff or different forms of the one-particle exchange terms.
+In the following, we recap both approaches in the case of three identical scalars and no two-to-three processes.